vanvalenlab/kiosk-console/README.md

 4. You will also need to [apply](https://cloud.google.com/compute/quotas) for a quota of at least 1 GPU using the `GPUs (all regions)` option.<sup>[4](#footnote4)</sup> Please also request at least 16 *In-use IP addresses* for the *Compute Engine API* of your region (by default `us-west1`).
 This may take some time, as Google will need to approve each these requests.

 5. Create a [cloud storage bucket](https://cloud.google.com/storage/docs/creating-buckets).
 This will be used to store data and models.
 Record the bucket name (you will need this in step 8).
+Please do not use underscores (`_`) in your bucket name.

 <a name="toc1b"></a>
 ### Launching the DeepCell Kiosk